 For a list of the administrative updates to this public summary of opinion please refer to the PDF document below.

 Thyroid carcinoma is a disease in which cancer (malignant) cells are found in certain tissues of the thyroid.
 The thyroid is a gland in the neck that is composed of mainly two different cell types: the follicular and parafollicular cells.
 The so-called follicular cells help to concentrate iodine and produce thyroid hormones.
 These hormones are important for the body’s growth and metabolism.
 The parafollicular cells produce a hormone called calcitonin that reduces calcium level in the blood.
 Depending on the type of cell in which the cancer cells originate, different types of thyroid cancer exist.

 Medullary thyroid carcinoma originates from the parafollicular cells (also called C cells), and represents only 5-9% of all thyroid cancers.
 Signs of cancer are difficult to detect in early stages of the disease and are often limited to a single local swelling of the thyroid gland which is not painful but can be felt by touching.
 Patients are frequently diagnosed when the disease has spread locally giving symptoms such as shortness of breath, difficulties in swallowing or changes in the voice.
 Some patients may have severe diarrhoea as a first sign of the disease.

 - What is the estimated number of patients affected by the condition?

-At the time of designation medullary thyroid carcinoma affected less than 0.7 in 10,000 people in the European Union (EU) *.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
-This is below the threshold for orphan designation which is 5 in 10,000.
-This is equivalent to a total of around 35,000 people.
+At the time of designation, medullary thyroid carcinoma affected less than 0.7 in 10,000 people in the European Union (EU).
+This was equivalent to a total of fewer than 35,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?